-Picture yourself this scenario: you’ll be spending a few months in Italy on a study trip and you notice your hair’s getting a bit too long.
+Imagine this scenario: You’re on a study trip to Italy for a few months, and you notice that your hair is getting a little long.
 You need a haircut!

-But how exactly do you get a haircut in Italy?
+But how do you get a haircut in Italy?
 What do you have to ask to get your hair done a certain way?
-How about asking how much the bill is?
+How about asking how much the bill will be?

-In this lesson, we will take a look at the different ways you can ask to have your hair cut during your visit to Italy with many native audio recordings so you may never get hair in your eyes.
-Read on to learn everything you need!
+In this lesson, we will take a look at the different ways you can ask to get your hair cut during your visit to Italy, with lots of native audio recordings, so you may never get hair in your eyes.
+Read on to learn everything you need to know!

 Let’s get started!
 Iniziamo!